 - An online application;

 - Two letters of recommendation, submitted electronically.
 One letter should address your academic/intellectual qualifications.
 There are no specific requirements for the second letter, but applicants with substantial work/professional experience should consider a letter from an employer;

 - A curriculum vitae (CV) or resumé that lists all colleges and universities attended, experiences with teaching, primary extracurricular activities and employment, detailing particularly those relevant to teaching Chinese; any honors or prizes awarded; and community service, publications or research projects with which you have been associated.

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program.
 The statement of purpose should clearly describe one or two of your core reasons for going into teaching.
 Describe your relevant experience and other qualifications.
 Your statement should be 3-5 pages long.

 - International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please visit our international page.
 Our TOEFL institution code is 3261.

 For a more comprehensive description of application requirements, please visit our Frequently Asked Questions page.

 Generous scholarships and financial aid are available.

-The Master of Arts Program in Teaching Chinese at the College Level prepares students to be instructors of Chinese language and culture at colleges or other institutions that offer Chinese medium content courses.
+The Master of Arts Program in Teaching Chinese prepares students to be instructors of Chinese language and culture at colleges or other institutions that offer Chinese medium content courses.
 After the training and teaching experience students receive through this program, they are more competitive for college-level teaching jobs.